kiruko1025/everett.moe/index.md

 I am currently studying at University of Miami.

-I triple major in Computer Science, Mathematics, and Philosophy.
+I triple major in Computer Science and Mathematics.

 I am on [GitHub](https://github.com/kiruko1025) and [LinkedIn](https://www.linkedin.com/in/everett-xu-5934a1292/).